Vendryně: Transport

-The I/68 road (part of the European route E75), which connects the D48 motorway with the Czech-Slovak border in Mosty u Jablunkova, passes through the municipality.
+The I/68 road (part of the European route E75), which connects the D48 motorway with the Czech-Slovak border in Mosty u Jablunkova, runs through the municipality.

 Vendryně is located on the railway line Ostrava–Mosty u Jablunkova.

 Sights

 The Church of Saint Catherine was probably established together with the village before 1300.
 It has a rare bell created between 1420 and 1460.

 The lime kilns that were built here in the early 19th century are now protected as a technical monument.